 "I like learning about other religions.
 It's interesting to find out about their celebrations and traditions." - Year 3 Pupil

-At Elmhurst School, we believe the teaching of Religious Education should be impartial and that religious stories, beliefs and traditions can all teach us something about the world around us and ourselves within it.
-We aspire to provide opportunities for children to develop their knowledge and understanding of religious and non-religious beliefs in order to promote exposure to a range views alongside an appreciation and respect for all in our multi-cultural, diverse community.
-Children are encouraged to think about their own views and share these reflections through a range of creative activities.
+We believe that Religious Education should be impartial and that religious stories, beliefs and traditions teach us about the world around us and our place within it.
+We provide opportunities for children to develop their knowledge and understanding of religious and non-religious beliefs, allowing for an appreciation and respect for all in our multi-cultural, diverse community.
+Learning allows children to aspire to different ways of thinking about the world and to create their own opinions.
+Children are encouraged to think about their own views or beliefs and share these through a range of activities and personal reflection.